-We started collecting data on overt digital attacks on computer systems across the globe in 1995.
-From only a handful in the first three years, the number of attacks taking place has now crossed 77,000 in 2002.
+mi2g started collecting data on overt digital attacks on computer systems across the globe in 1995.
+From only a handful in the first three years, the number of attacks taking place crossed 85,000 in 2002.
 Some years have seen a 10-fold increase!

-The most significant findings from our intelligence database are that trends in digital attacks act as a barometer of political tensions worldwide.
+The most significant finding from our intelligence database is that trends in digital attacks over the Internet act as a barometer of political tensions worldwide.
 It is interesting to note that in recent months the trend of attacks against online systems based in the United Kingdom has escalated - 211 overt digital attacks on the UK in August grew to 479 in September followed by a sudden explosion of activity in October, where a total of 2,253 successful attacks were recorded.
 And that is not all.

 We have seen that there has been a tendency for hackers to choose the "low-hanging fruit" such as ill-prepared small to medium size business enterprises.
 This is the age of automated attack tools that are freely available on the Internet.
-As soon as any software vulnerability associated with a particular operating system or application becomes public knowledge, the release of tools exploiting that vulnerability takes place within a few hours.
+As soon as any software vulnerability associated with a particular operating system or application becomes public knowledge, the release and use of tools exploiting that vulnerability takes place within a few hours.
+As a result, economic damage is incurred and confidence suffers.

-The large and well-protected government or corporate networks which will often require relatively greater time, skill and experience together with extensive "social engineering" are as a consequence much harder to penetrate.
+The large and well-protected government or corporate networks often require greater time, skill and experience together with extensive "social engineering."
+As a consequence, such networks are much harder to penetrate.